 Top Ten Reasons to Have a Pit Bull As a PetThis is not a list for people who want a pit bull because they are "bad ass".
 People who choose the dog for its unsavory image or people who see nothing wrong with keeping a dog chained up out in the yard without loving human interaction.
-And it is certainly not for the type of people who would unnecessarily mutilate a dog by pinning the ears or bobbing the tail because it looks cool.
+And it is certainly not for the type of people who would unnecessarily mutilate a dog by cropping the ears or pinning the tail because it looks cool.
 Finally, and this should go without saying, it's not a list for people who involve their pit bull in illegal activity such as dog fighting.
 Basically, if you fall into any of these categories, you probably shouldn't own a dog at all, let alone a pit bull.

 No, this list is for people looking to bring a creature into their household that will be cherished as a member of the family.
 People who, on top of providing love and affection, are willing to take the time to learn about their pet and give it proper training, care, and socialization.
 People who have space in their home and their heart to devote to a furry friend.